Norbert515/pimp_my_button/README.md

 In this case you provide one `Particle` which is going to be drawn multiple times, thus looking identical.
 If you want different particles (or the same with randomized values), use the `CircleMirror.builder`.

-At the bottom of the hirarchy is the `FadingRect`, all it does is drawing a rectangle which fades out over time.
+At the bottom of the hierarchy is the `FadingRect`, all it does is drawing a rectangle which fades out over time.
 To make it move, it's wrapped in an `AnimatedPositionedParticle`.

 This is the full code: